Drug Defense Lawyers

 If you are accused of being a part of a drug operation, whether transporting or working on the business end, you could face conspiracy charges and be subject to the same penalties as if you personally possessed the drugs.

 If you're facing drug charges in Pennsylvania, an aggressive defense may make the difference between decades in prison and walking away free.
-Our knowledgeable Philadelphia drug defense lawyers at Alva & Shuttleworth, LLC can fight for your rights.
+Our knowledgeable Philadelphia drug defense lawyers at Alva Foster & Moscow, LLC can fight for your rights.
 Call us today at (215) 665-1695 to set up a consultation.